Skip to Top NavigationSkip to ContentSkip to Footer

 President

-Dr. Bowne is president of Johnson County Community College in Kansas.
-He previously served Ivy Tech Community College in Indiana as regional chancellor and then as senior vice president/chief operating officer.
-Prior to Ivy Tech, Dr. Bowne served in several leadership roles at Grand Rapids Community College in Michigan.
+Dr. Bowne is president of the Tarrant County College Southeast Campus in Texas.
+He previously served as president of Johnson County Community College (Kansas) as well as a regional chancellor and then as senior vice president/chief operating officer at Ivy Tech Community College (Indiana).
+Prior to Ivy Tech, Dr. Bowne served in several leadership roles at Grand Rapids Community College (Michigan).
 He earned an Ed.D. at Western Michigan University.
-In 2017 Dr. Bowne was selected as an Aspen Presidential Fellow.
+Dr. Bowne is an alumnus of both the Aspen Institute’s Rising Presidents and New Presidents Fellowships.

 Dr. Donald Burns